 External Examiner in History at the University of Dundee (2008-12) and at the University of Stirling (2011-2014).

-Peer reviewer for numerous journals and publishers, assessor for academic prizes.
+Peer reviewer for numerous journals and publishers, assessor for academic prizes and academic promotions.

 Prizes and Awards